Bruno Sousa

-Bruno Miguel de Sousa Silva (born 15 May 1996), known as Bruno Sousa, is a Portuguese footballer who plays for Fafe mainly as a right back.
+Bruno Miguel de Sousa Silva (born 15 May 1996), known as Bruno Sousa, is a Portuguese footballer who plays for Liga 3 club União de Santarém mainly as a right back.

 Club career

 Born in Paredes, Sousa joined Paços de Ferreira in 2008 from local Paredes, going on to complete his formation at the former club.
 He made his first-team – and Primeira Liga – debut on 2 March 2015, playing the full 90 minutes and being booked in a 1–0 away win against Belenenses.

 On 6 July 2021, he signed a two-year contract with Vilafranquense.